Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: System Architecture

 \subsection{Overview}

-The DMAS architecture has a three-level design based on three primary layers (see Fig. \ref{fig:architecture} The \textit{IIoT Device Layer} contains Sensors, Actuators \& Controllers; The \textit{Decentralized Agent Layer}, which contains AI agents embedded in Edge Gateways; And, if desired, an Optional \textit{Cloud Layer} for Long-Term Analytics \& Model Updates.
-The primary architectural design concept is that All Security-Critical Decisions are made at the Agent Layer through Peer-to-Peer Coordination, so there is no need to rely on Cloud Connectivity for these decisions.
+The DMAS architecture consists of three layers (see Fig.~\ref{fig:architecture}).
+The first is the \textit{IIoT Device Layer} containing sensors, actuators, and controllers.
+The second is the \textit{Decentralized Agent Layer} with AI agents embedded in edge gateways.
+The third is an optional \textit{Cloud Layer} for long-term analytics and model updates.
+All security-critical decisions are made at the Agent Layer through peer-to-peer coordination, removing any dependency on cloud connectivity for real-time response.